ldbc/ldbc_snb_datagen_spark/ldbc_socialnet_dbgen/README.md

 To generate the jar containing all the dependencies the following maven instruction is used: mvn assembly:assembly

-This can lead to the generation of two jars the default one called ldbc_socialnet_dbgen-<Version-Number>.jar or the one containinf all the dependencies inside the jar called ldbc_socialnet_dbgen.jar.
+This can lead to the generation of two jars the default one called ldbc_socialnet_dbgen-<Version-Number>.jar or the one containing all the dependencies inside the jar called ldbc_socialnet_dbgen.jar.

 Configuration: